alduxvm/rpi-opencv/README.md

 ```
 sudo raspi-config
 ```
--- You may have to reboot your rpi if it wasnt enabled.
+-- You may have to reboot your rpi if it wasn't enabled.

 Test this module using this command:
 ```